 The City of London Academy Islington

-COLAI was opened in 2008 as a non-selective co-educational school, and is sponsored by the City of London Corporation and City University, and the Worshipful Company of Saddlers.
+COLAI was opened in 2008 as a non-selective co-educational school in Prebend Street, Islington, and is sponsored by the City of London Corporation and City University, as well as the Worshipful Company of Saddlers.
+The Worshipful Company of Fletchers provides a Fletchers Sporting Spirit Award each year.

-The Fletchers Company is delighted to support the school even in the small way we are able to, and to see its progress, which has placed it for progress at GCSE as the 15th best school in the country out of 6,382 schools.
+The Fletchers Company is delighted to support the school even in the small way we are able to, and to see its amazing progress.

 Link: http://www.colai.org.uk/